 Additionally, this pause point gives you a standing opportunity.
 I mean a trigger in the meeting for you to physically stand and stretch your legs.
 Sitting and retaining focus for an hour is hard!
 Attention is like custard: if it sits too long a skin forms over it trapping the delicious stuff.
 Standing up cleans the film from your focus and improves your physical wellbeing — double win!

-Three – Keep going if you’re in flow
+Three – Keep going if you’re in a Pomodoro flow

 Last year when I had started to struggle with my tomato cycles, part of it was frustration at the breaks.
 I didn’t want to stop working but felt I had to if wishing to use the tool correctly.
 Taking a break meant disrupting my flow, breaking focus, the exact opposite of what I was trying to achieve!

 In short, the breaks are optional.
 If you’ve hit a good groove, you can keep going, start a new 25-minute cycle and retain flow.